RiftValleySoftware/RVS_GTDriver/README.md

 Once you instantiate the `RVS_BTDriver` instance, it will discover and list the devices, which will, in turn, discover and list services, which will discover and list properties (the equivalent of Bluetooth "characteristics").

 Once a device has been added to the driver Array, it can be considered to have completed the discovery process entirely, and is ready for use.

+VENDORS AND INTERFACES
+-
+The driver will use [adapters](https://en.wikipedia.org/wiki/Adapter_pattern) to abstract "vendors," and "interfaces."
+Currently, the only interface is BLE, but this gives us the possibility of adding different interfaces.
+Vendors are device-specific "wrappers," that will allow us to have behaviors and data that are unique to particular devices and device families.

 REQUIREMENTS
 -